2. How JQM works¶

 Job instances are run by one or many engines called JQM nodes.
 These are simply Java processes that poll the different queues in which job instances are waiting.
 Processes are launched with JQM as their parent, while Java job instances take place within threads, each with a dedicated class loader so as to fully isolate them from each others (this is the default behaviour - class loader sharing is also possible).

 2.2.
 General architecture¶

 On this picture, JQM elements are in green while non-JQM elements are in blue.

-- an application (for example, a J2EE web application but it could be anything as long as it can use a Java SE library) needs to launch an asynchronous job
+- an application (for example, a J2EE web application but it could be anything as long as it can call a REST web service or a Java SE library) needs to launch an asynchronous job

-- it imports the JQM client (one of the two - web service or direct-to-database.
+- it uses an implementation of the JQM client (one of the two - web service or direct-to-database.
 There are two dotted lines representing this choice on the diagram)